Get Started with a Free Consultation, Se Habla Español.

 How is liability determined in a wrongful death case?

 Legal responsibility is determined by establishing that a party’s negligent, reckless or intentional actions directly caused the death.
-This involves gathering persuasive evidence, collecting witness testimonies and creating a strong argument for justice.
+This involves gathering persuasive evidence, collecting witness testimonies, and creating a strong argument for justice.

 What evidence is needed to support a wrongful death claim?